LLM-Enhanced Multimodal Fusion for Cross-Domain Sequential Recommendation: Introduction

-Moreover, existing CDSR methods fail to fully exploit the rich visual information associated with items.
-Visual cues play a critical role in shaping user preferences, as users often form initial impressions of items based on their visual appearance, even when textual descriptions are similar.
-To address this limitation, we propose \textbf{LLM-Enhanced Multimodal Fusion for Cross-Domain Sequential Recommendation (LLM-EMF)}, a novel framework that leverages LLM knowledge to enhance textual information while integrating visual and textual embeddings to enrich item representations and model cross-domain user preferences.
-By leveraging the frozen CLIP model~\cite{radford2021learning}, we generate aligned image and text embeddings, capturing both intra- and inter-sequence relationships.
-Our hierarchical attention mechanism jointly learns single-domain and cross-domain preferences, enabling effective modeling of user behavior across diverse domains.
+Sequential Recommendation (SR) has become a widely adopted approach for modeling dynamic user preferences by analyzing historical interaction sequences~\cite{markovsr,transmarkov,markov,narm}.
+While SR effectively predicts the next item within a single domain, it suffers from data sparsity and domain bias, where limited interaction data and overfitting to domain-specific patterns hinder generalization.
+Cross-Domain Sequential Recommendation (CDSR)~\cite{pinet,Zhuangict,dagcn,kddsemi,cao2022contrastive,recguru,jiang2023structure} addresses these challenges by leveraging user behavior across multiple domains, enabling knowledge transfer and a more holistic modeling of user interests.
+However, existing CDSR methods still face three key limitations: (\emph{i}) they primarily focus on intra-domain dependencies, underexploring inter-domain relationships; (\emph{ii}) they insufficiently utilize multimodal information such as images and text; and (\emph{iii}) even LLM-based approaches~\cite{wei2024llmrec} rarely consider domain imbalance in cross-domain preference modeling.
+The difference between traditional CDSR and our approach is shown in Fig.~\ref{fig:idea}.

+To address these gaps, we propose \textbf{LLM-Enhanced Multimodal Fusion for Cross-Domain Sequential Recommendation (LLM-EMF)}, a novel framework that integrates \emph{prompt-designed} Large Language Model (LLM) augmentation, multimodal fusion, and domain-balanced hierarchical attention.
+Unlike LLMRec~\cite{wei2024llmrec}, which augments textual features without explicitly mitigating domain imbalance, LLM-EMF generates domain-agnostic semantic attributes via LLM prompts to enhance cross-domain alignment.
+Compared with IFCDSR~\cite{wu2025image}, which fuses image and ID embeddings but lacks explicit textual enrichment, our framework unifies visual, textual, and ID-based embeddings.
+In contrast to MAN~\cite{lin2024mixed}, which applies mixed attention without balancing domain contributions, our hierarchical attention mechanism explicitly regulates domain influence, preventing high-frequency domains from dominating recommendations.
+To the best of our knowledge, LLM-EMF is the first CDSR framework that systematically integrates LLM-generated textual knowledge with multimodal fusion and explicit domain balance.

-\textbf{Our key contributions are as follows:} \begin{itemize} \item We incorporate LLM knowledge to enrich item representations by generating additional item-related text information, thus enhancing item representation. \item We propose the CDSR framework, which seamlessly integrates visual, textual, and item embeddings, thereby enriching item representations and boosting recommendation performance through multimodal fusion. \item We conduct comprehensive experiments across four reorganized e-commerce datasets, showing that our approach, LLM-EMF, outperforms state-of-the-art baselines on all evaluation metrics. \end{itemize}
+\textbf{Our key contributions are as follows:} \begin{itemize} \item We design a \emph{prompt-based LLM augmentation} strategy to generate additional domain-agnostic textual attributes, improving semantic alignment between domains. \item We propose a \emph{multimodal fusion framework} that jointly models visual, textual, and ID embeddings via a hierarchical attention mechanism, capturing both intra- and inter-domain preferences while mitigating domain imbalance. \item We conduct extensive experiments on four reorganized e-commerce datasets, demonstrating that LLM-EMF consistently outperforms recent state-of-the-art baselines~\cite{wu2025image,lin2024mixed} across all evaluation metrics. \end{itemize}